armmorin/strained/README.md

 - **Instructions to Reproduce Key Results:**

-  After the workflow has finished with the calculation of the migration barriers, it is possible to jump in into every structure and analyze the evolution of their local environments, which happens through the [ce_nebs.py](https://github.com/armmorin/strained/workflow.py/ce_nebs.py) script.
+  After the workflow has finished with the calculation of the migration barriers, it is possible to jump in into every structure and analyze the evolution of their local environments, which happens through the [ce_nebs.py](https://github.com/armmorin/strained/blob/main/codes/ce_nebs.py) script.
 Here, we need to provide a few things like the name of the species at the A-site and the id of the migrating oxygen-ion, as well as a cutoff factor that defines the search limit for the metal-oxygen bonds.

 - **Optional: Expected Outcomes:**

   A CSV file will be generated once the ce_nebs.py script is run, together with plots of the evolution of local coordination environments for each of the structures.

-## 🙏 Acknowledgments / References
+## 🙏 References / Data Availability

 -  For more information on this work, you can refer to the main article at: [Strain Engineering in Ba7Nb4MoO20 Hexagonal Perovskites for Enhanced Oxygen-Ion Conductivity](https://pubs.acs.org/doi/10.1021/acsmaterialslett.5c00520)